cdroulers/configurations/osx/README.md

 Creates symlinks from root folder configurations for apps to the right path. e.g. nvim, alacritty, tmux, etc.

+## Manual steps (FOR NOW)

+Install tpm for tmux

+    git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm

+Then use `prefix + I` to install plugins.

 ## Keymaps

 Remaps I've set in OSX to make more sense